-Blockchain security startup CoolBitX raises $16.75 million Series B round – TechCrunch
+Blockchain security startup CoolBitX raises $16.75M Series B – TechCrunch

 CoolBitX founder and CEO Michael Ou told TechCrunch in an email that Sygna’s deployment helps differentiates it from competitors like Shyft and Ciphertrace, which also offer travel rule compliance solutions, because it has been tested and proven by users.

 “In addition, Sygna ensures that VASPs can quickly comply with new regulations with minimal disruptions to their day-to-day operations,” he added.
-“By focusing on seamless user experience, maximum security during the transmission of data, Sygna aims t facilitate the mainstream adoption of the crypto currency.”
+“By focusing on seamless user experience, maximum security during the transmission of data, Sygna aims to facilitate the mainstream adoption of the crypto currency.”

 In a press statement, SBI Holdings president and CEO Yoshitaka Kitao said, “As one of the early investors in CoolBitX, SBI Holdings is happy to see the breakthroughs made by the CoolBitX team to drive cryptocurrency adoption forward.
 As such, we are delighted to participate in our second tranche of investment in CoolBitX.
-The borderless nature of digital assets requires a solution that isn’t bound by geographical boundaries and we are proud to partner with CoolBitX on their journey to bring a secure and easy-to-implement system to the world.”
+The borderless nature of digital assets requires a solution that isn’t bound by geographical boundaries, and we are proud to partner with CoolBitX on their journey to bring a secure and easy-to-implement system to the world.”